 The rotor reactance decrease with an increase in the motor speed.
 The rotor reactance is least when the motor runs at its rated speed.
 At standstill condition the slip is unity and the frequency of the rotor induced EMF is equal to the supply frequency.

 Let the reactance of the rotor is X2 .

 X2 = 2πfs L2 [ As fr =fs, at standstill condition]

-The rotor induced frequency in running condition depends on the slip of the motor.
+The rotor-induced frequency in running conditions depends on the slip of the motor.

 In running condition,

 The rotor reactance in running condition will be;